knoxjeffrey/knoxjeffrey.github.io/_posts/2015-01-07-course-two-week-one-tealeaf-academy.markdown

 ##Views

 If a user requests a url of say http://somuchtolearn.com/posts, this will be handled by the index method of the PostsController.
-In order to render this url, the controller requires a file called posts under the views folder and within that folder there needs to be an index.html.erb file.
+In order to render this url, the controller requires a folder called posts under the views folder and within that folder there needs to be an index.html.erb file.
 The template for this could be as follows:

     <p class'lead'>
         All Posts